Waste separation

-Waste separation is mandatory.
-This means you must separate all your waste.
-The Dutch National Waste Management Plan (Landelijk Afvalbeheerplan, LAP3,) has been drawn up to make sure as many products and materials as possible may be reused.
+As a business owner in the Netherlands you must separate waste in your business.
+The Dutch National Waste Management Plan (Landelijk Afvalbeheerplan, LAP3) has been drawn up to make sure as many products and materials as possible are reused.

 Hazardous waste